 Contact a Verona Family Law Attorney for a Consultation About Same-Sex Divorce in New Jersey Today

 If you are in a same-sex marriage and thinking about filing for divorce, or if you have already started the divorce process and are dealing with another matter such as child custody, child support, or division of assets, you need to speak with a qualified attorney.
 The New Jersey family law attorneys at Nitti & Nitti represent clients throughout the state, including North Caldwell, West Caldwell, and Livingston.
 We understand how challenging this can be for you, which is why we will fight hard to protect your interests, and the interests of your loved ones, throughout the legal process.
-Contact us at (973) 226-4141 or fill out our confidential contact form to schedule a consultation.
-We have an office conveniently located at 145 Eagle Rock Ave, Roseland, NJ 07068.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.